Skip to main contentSkip to main navigationSkip to footer content

 Campus Event Guidelines

-• Social distancing is recommended.
-Individuals who wish to wear a mask or face covering may do so at their own discretion.
-Unvaccinated individuals are strongly encouraged to wear a mask or face covering.
+• Individuals who wish to wear a mask or face covering may do so at their own discretion.

 • Face coverings are provided at all campus points of entry to all individuals wanting one.
-Hand sanitizing stations will be located at all points of entry/exit and in convenient locations around the campus for student, staff and visitor use.
+Hand sanitizing stations are located at all points of entry/exit and in convenient locations around the campus for student, staff and visitor use.

-• Any requests for use of space will adhere to all current SUNY guidelines and/or policies.
+• Any requests for use of space will adhere to all current SUNY System guidelines and/or policies related to COVID-19.
 SUNY Schenectady will follow the current guidelines on capacity limits and any required procedures including securing identifying information from attendees of any events.

 • The College website will list announcements, plans, and updated protocols and guidelines.